Top Questions We Hear From Patients

 How has covid-19 affected Hours and Availability?

-Our hours have changed to Mon-Fri from 10am - 5:30pm for EMERGENCIES and LIMITED APPOINTMENTS.
+Our hours have NOT changed but we have reduce our appointment volume to EMERGENCIES and LIMITED APPOINTMENTS ONLY.
 Please call and make an appointment at (805) 562-1300

 What is an emergency Appointment?